OpenClimateScience/Core-Competencies/ScienceCore-Competencies.md

 “Results should be reproduced from the earliest digital data in the experiment, whether that is raw data coming from instruments or observations, or data as accessed from a secondary source.
 It defeats the purpose to supply a ‘cleaned’ version of the data if it is impossible to access the methodology of the cleaning, for example.
 The goal is that all data manipulations be made transparent, beginning with the initial version of the data with which the researcher started working” (Stodden & Miguez 2014).
 Presumably, the raw data are publicly available and can be downloaded from a user-friendly website.
 If not, you should supply the raw data in addition to your code and any important analysis results when publishing or sharing your work.
 Raw data should never be changed!
 Unit conversions, corrections, interpolation, aggregation, and other changes should all be performed as part of a reproducible computational workflow and the “cleaned” data should be stored separately.

+Similarly, there should be an explicit and continuous chain of processing steps connecting raw data to a "final" result (CC4.2).
+If the raw data are kept separate and, ideally, are publicly available on the internet, anyone can produce all the intermediate datasets required for your analysis simply by running your processing chain.
+Therefore, intermediate datasets do not necessarily need to be backed up and may not need to be stored in a public repository.
+However, this presumes that the scientist has done their due diligence and made it easy for themselves and others to reproduce the intermediate data.

 ### CC1.2 - Organizing Files and Folders